Palm Desert 10

 72840 Highway 111,

-Opened by Metropolitan Theatres in 1983.
+Opened by Metropolitan Theatres on November 5, 1983.
 This seven-screen art house is located in the rejuvenated Westfield Palm Desert mall (formerly the Palm Desert Town Center).
-After closing, the multiplex was redesigned with a “French cafe fee” and now shows a mix of Hollywood, foreign, and independent films.
+After closing, the multiplex was redesigned with a “French café fee” and now shows a mix of Hollywood, foreign, and independent films.

 The theater’s mission statement from their website: